paralus/website/blog/2022-06-24-quickstart-kind/index.md

 _Refer to the value of `fqdn.domain` in your [values.yaml](https://github.com/paralus/helm-charts/blob/main/charts/ztka/values.yaml#L145) file to find the default host._

-Open your favorite web browser and navigate to `http://console.paralus.local`, you will be see the dashboard with the login screen.
+Open your favorite web browser and navigate to `http://console.paralus.local`, you will see the dashboard with the login screen.

 > **Note:** Docker-for-Mac does not expose container networks directly on the macOS host & hence you will not be able to access Paralus dashboard if you're on a Mac machine.
 We suggest using [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) utility to overcome this issue.